 The empire (US) has 4% of the world’s population, but 15% of the world’s epidemic deaths.
-People have died at the rate of 2,616 per million.

 As the sickness spreads and people who have taken the old minister’s medicine continue to die, whispers about it begin to make rounds.
 Although #QwerPbu has the emperor’s word that no story criticizing the medicine be allowed, the underground is amplifying the whispers.

 Some say the medicine might not be as good as claimed; others say that some people are dying of the medicine.

 #QwerPbu says the science is with him and the medicine in his chest is simply the best, and if a few have died that is a price society has to pay for the larger good.

 Others complain that the mortality in the poor nations is much lower and besides they haven’t used the magic medicine.
 Are they doing better in using herbs and off-label drugs?

 He responds that the data from no other nation is to be trusted, and any criticism of him is criticism of science.

 He adds if the healthcare expenditures are low the country could not have kept track of all the deaths.